KyloIO/kylo-docs/how-to-guides/NiFiKyloProvenanceReportingTask.rst

 The above REST endpoints allow you to manage the cache.
 Kylo and the reporting task will automatically keep the cache in sync.
 If needed you can use these REST endpoints to manage, view, and reset the cache.

-**Note** : If for some reason the reporting task is reporting Kylo as "not available" you can try to reset the cache to fix the problem using the "reset-cache" endpoint.
+.. note:: If for some reason the reporting task is reporting Kylo as "not available", you can try to reset the cache to fix the problem using the "reset-cache" endpoint.

 Reporting Task Creation
 -----------------------